-Property Default Value Description useUsernameAsIdentity true If this option is set to true, the user name supplied in the call- back is set as the name of the principal added to the subject. identity nosec_identity The value of this configuration option is used as the identity of the user if either of these conditions is met: No credentials were supplied.
+Property Default Value Description useUsernameAsIdentity true If this option is set to true, the user name supplied in the callback is set as the name of the principal added to the subject. identity nosec_identity The value of this configuration option is used as the identity of the user if either of these conditions is met: No credentials were supplied.
 The useUsernameAsIdentity option is set to false. useFirstPass false If set to true, the login module attempts to retrieve only the user name and password from the shared context.
-It never calls the callback handler. tryFirstPass false If set to true, the login module first attempts to retrieve the user name and password from the shared context before attempt- ing the callback handler. clearPass false If set to true, the login module clears the user name and pass- word in the shared context when calling either commit or abort.
+It never calls the callback handler. tryFirstPass false If set to true, the login module first attempts to retrieve the user name and password from the shared context before attempting the callback handler. clearPass false If set to true, the login module clears the user name and password in the shared context when calling either commit or abort. storePass false If set to true, the login module stores the user name and password in the shared context after successfully authenticating.